rachanahegde/python-pro-bootcamp-intermediate-plus-projects/README.md

 Learned about advanced authentication and making POST/PUT/DELETE requests using the requests module.
 I used Pixela to build a habit tracker which displays the varying degrees of intensity to which I commmitted to the habit that day (i.e. coding for 30 mins).

 <h2> Day 38: Exercise Tracking Application </h2>
 Built a workout tracking application using google sheets and natural language processing.
+This project helped review what I learned about APIs and making POST requests, authorization headers, and environment variables.